Forbes

 What Is Enterprise Integration?

-As organizations adopt more cloud services, specialized applications, and digital tools, their technology environments get more complex by the year.
-Systems that used to run independently are now expected to work together to support end-to-end processes, timely decisions, and consistent operations across the business.
+As companies adopt more cloud services, specialized applications, and digital tools, their technology environments get more complex by the year.
+Systems that once ran on their own now have to work together.
+That is what keeps processes, decisions, and day-to-day operations consistent across the business.

-Enterprise integration is the set of technologies, platforms, and practices used to coordinate how systems across an organization interact with one another.
-It governs how applications exchange information, how data moves between environments, and how business processes span multiple technologies so operations stay consistent company-wide.
+Enterprise integration is the set of technologies, platforms, and practices used to coordinate how systems across a company interact with one another.
+It governs how applications exchange information and how data moves between environments.
+It also lets one process span several systems and still work the same way everywhere.

 A mature integration approach favors standardization and reuse over one-off connections.
-Rather than building a bespoke integration for every new requirement, organizations establish shared patterns, APIs, event-driven messaging, and reusable integration flows, which cuts down on duplication, supports better governance, and makes it easier to evolve or replace systems down the line.
+Rather than build a bespoke integration for every new requirement, companies settle on shared patterns.
+Those patterns are APIs, event-driven messaging, and reusable integration flows.
+Together they cut duplication, improve governance, and make systems easier to change or replace later.

 Integration also underpins most modernization efforts.
-As organizations roll out automation, expand their analytics capabilities, and explore AI-driven use cases, they need reliable ways to move data and coordinate actions across applications.
+Automation, analytics, and AI all raise the stakes.
+Each one needs a reliable way to move data and coordinate actions across applications.
 Integration provides that foundation, letting systems interact within clear boundaries while staying supported by monitoring, lifecycle management, and governance.

 Why Enterprise Integration Matters

-Modern organizations depend on a growing number of systems to run day-to-day operations.
-Each one often solves a specific problem well, but taken together, they can create a fragmented landscape where information stays siloed and processes stall at system boundaries.
+Modern companies depend on a growing number of systems to run day-to-day operations.
+Each one often solves its own problem well.
+Together they create a fragmented landscape, where information stays siloed and processes stall at system boundaries.

 Types of Enterprise Integration

-Enterprise integration covers several different approaches to connecting systems, data, and processes, and most organizations use some combination depending on their specific landscape and goals:
+Enterprise integration covers several approaches to connecting systems, data, and processes.
+Most companies use a combination, depending on their landscape and goals:

-- Platform integration — uses a broad toolset to build, run, monitor, and govern integration flows across applications and data sources, often through an integration-platform-as-a-service (iPaaS) approach.
+• Platform integration — uses one toolset to build, run, monitor, and govern integration flows across applications and data sources.
+Many companies buy this as integration platform as a service (iPaaS).

 Enterprise Integration Platforms and Technologies

-A range of platforms and technologies support how systems connect and operate at scale, and most organizations lean on a mix depending on their needs:
+Several kinds of platform support how systems connect and run at scale.
+Most companies lean on a mix, depending on their needs:

 How Enterprise Integration Enables Business Automation